zuchka/grafana-ansible-dashboard-template/README.md

 * Ansible installed on your local machine

-* A Virtual Machine running Ubuntu 20
+* Grafana 7+ installed and configured on a machine running Ubuntu 18+

+* A Grafana API Token

 ## Steps